 - You notice any signs of infection, including redness, swelling, warmth, or pus.

 Depending on the severity of the bite and the victim’s overall health, the doctor may recommend antibiotic ointments or treatment to prevent or treat the infection.
-If the dog has or is suspected of having rabies, the victim will need a series of rabies vaccinations to prevent the disease’s development.
+If the dog is suspected of having rabies, the victim will need rabies vaccinations to prevent the disease’s development.

 Who to See for a Dog Bite?